WarpRomo/slurm-lightsail-cluster/examples/pytorch-ddp/README.md

-# PyTorch Distributed Data Parallel (DDP) Example
+# PyTorch Distributed Data Parallel (DDP)

-This directory contains a complete example of training a Convolutional Neural Network (CNN) on the MNIST dataset using **PyTorch DDP**.
+This directory contains a complete project of training a Convolutional Neural Network (CNN) on the MNIST dataset using **PyTorch DDP**.
 It is optimized for CPU-only clusters (like standard AWS Lightsail instances) using the **Gloo** backend.

 ## Overview

-This example demonstrates:
+This project demonstrates:
 *   **Multi-Node Training:** Synchronizing gradients across multiple worker nodes.
 *   **Shared Storage:** Using NFS at `/home/ubuntu/cluster_share` for datasets and checkpoints.
 *   **Real-time Monitoring:** Custom TensorBoard logging with fast refresh rates.